 In the 2 years between the Linguacuisine and ENACT Europa projects, Charden studied for a BA Politics and International Relations degree at Northumbria University.

-In August 2021, Charden came back to Newcastle University to take part in a workshop to learn how to use all features of the ENACT app.
-He said:

-"I had a fantastic experience there; the personnel was amazing, and the activities were quite engaging."
+In August 2021, he came back to Newcastle University to take part in a workshop to learn how to use all features of the ENACT app.
+He said: "I had a fantastic experience there; the personnel was amazing, and the activities were quite engaging."

-"The fact that I could experience some activities using Virtual Reality.
-It made look so real and fun at the same time."
+The activities he engaged in were different to his experience with Linguacuisine, and he particularly enjoyed using digital technologies such as VR headsets: "The fact that I could experience some activities using Virtual Reality, it made it look so real and fun at the same time."